papito/ballot/README.md

 - A vote will end automatically when all votes are in
 - A vote can be finalized even if someone doesn't vote, because they are raiding the company fridge
-- Observers can join a vote
+- If you are not a pig, you can join and observe an estimation session as a chicken

 ## Installing and running